Uphaar evidence tampering case: Court orders release of Ansals brothers, other convicts

 He argued that when they committed the crime, they were 63, and they delayed the trial.
 "Now claiming they are old."

-Victim of Uphar tragedy and complainant Nilam Krishnamoorthy said that Gopal Ansal gave the wrong affidavit.
-They spoke lies, misleading the court.
+Victim of Uphar tragedy and complainant Neelam Krishnamoorthy said that Gopal Ansal filed a false affidavit and misled the court.

 She said that she lost her children in this case.
 "Nobody is there to take care of us.
 Nobody is there to cremate us after we die.
 Why victims are forgotten.
 I spent 25 years in court, I spent my youth."